ovh/docs/pages/public_cloud/public_cloud_databases/databases_08_vrack/guide.es-es.md

 >If you want to test the access from an existing instance, read this tutorial to connect it to the vRack: [Configuring vRack for Public Cloud](/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack#in-case-of-an-existing-instance).
 >

-### Step 5 - Example of verification with a Public Cloud Databases for Redis
+### Step 5 - Example of verification with a Public Cloud Databases for Caching

 We assume that you have an already set SSH key on your project.
 For more details, read the [Creating and connecting to your first Public Cloud instance](/pages/public_cloud/compute/public-cloud-first-steps) page.